LuisM11/SeleniumTask3/README.md

 >    java.io.IOException: Stream closed
 >
 >   ```
-> * To avoid unpredictable ads, an adblocker was used for each browser, although it generates two drawbacks:
+> * To avoid unpredictable ads, an adblocker was used for each browser, although it generates two drawbacks: **SOLVED**
 >   - By executing tests one additional browser windows is launched with two tabs
 >   - One adblocker's additional tab is opened along with the expected tab of the script, but it can be closed manually without interfereing the test.
-> * Browser window doesn't close when the test finishes (only when unit test is run), but if  main method **test** is used instead the program behaves as expected and the windows close succesfuly
+> * Browser window doesn't close when the test finishes (only when unit test is run), but if  main method **test** is used instead the program behaves as expected and the windows close succesfuly **SOLVED**

-> [!NOTE]
-> * To switch between browsers, change 'browser' attribute in context.properties file
-> * It is possible to run this without adblockers by commenting out the browser configuration code lines in WebDriversFactory